tmornini/http-spec/README.md

 ⧆optional-name⧆:b62:22⧆ is a matcher for 22 base 62 characters sometimes used for 128+ bit UUIDs.

+## Delayed Requests

+If you need to delay between one request (and it's associated response) and the next, you can use a separating line that begins with "+ " followed by a sequence of decimal numbers, each with optional fraction and a unit suffix, such as "300ms" or "1.5s".
+Valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h"

+This is useful when making a request that triggers an asyncronous operation where you need to wait enough time to allow the asyncronous operation to complete before sending the next request.

 ## Substitution

 Substitution allows the re-use of previous regexp matches and take the form: